nic-dgl103-f24-cvs2/project-stefarias/.github/README.md

 ### Key Objectives:

- - Primary Purpose: The website should effectively show Nicole's portfolio and services, creating a impression of professionalism and creativity.
+ - Primary Purpose: The website should effectively show Nicole's services, creating a impression of professionalism and creativity.

  - Target Audience: The primary audience includes potential clients looking for professional and creative services.

- - Core Message and Actions: The site have to show professionalism and dedication to quality, encouraging users to explore her portfolio and reach out for consultations.
+ - Core Message and Actions: The site have to show professionalism and dedication to quality, encouraging users to explore her website and reach out for consultations.

 ### Current Site Limitations:

-The current site has limitations in terms of accessibilit and design consistency.
+The current site has limitations in terms of accessibilit, design consistency and contrast.
 The visual style lacks the calm, modern feel and the content could be better organized to enhance user engagement and experience.

 ## 2. Look and Feel